-- 1 Power price forecasts used in the Directors' valuation for each of GB, the Single Electricity Market of Ireland and France are based on analysis by the Investment Manager using data from leading power market advisers.
-In the illustrative blended price curve, the power price forecasts are weighted by P50 estimates of production for each of the projects in the Company's 31 December 2014 Portfolio. - (iii) Economic assumptions: The change in economic assumptions relates to: - a. a change in the assumed UK corporation tax rate for UK investments to 20% from April 2015 (previously 21%).
+- (ii) Forecast power prices: A reduction in power price forecasts during 2014 has had the impact of reducing (excluding all other factors) the valuation of the portfolio by £28.6m.
+The valuation uses updated power price forecasts for each of the markets in which TRIG invests, namely the GB market, the Single Electricity Market of Ireland, and the French market.
+A number of power forecasters have materially reduced their wholesale power price projections during the year.
+The main drivers reducing the forecast power prices are reduced short-term gas prices (caused in part by a warmer than average 2014 and hence lower demand, combined with a build-up of Liquefied Natural Gas (LNG) stocks in the period) and also lower gas prices being forecast over the longer term as well as lower expectations for carbon prices.
+The power prices used to determine the Directors' valuation are comprised of a forecast for each of the three power markets in which TRIG is invested after applying expected Power Purchase Agreement power sales discounts and the capture rate applied to the respective wind and solar projects.
+The forecast continues to assume an increase in power prices in real terms over time. - (iii) Economic assumptions: The change in economic assumptions relates to: - a change in the assumed UK corporation tax rate for UK investments to 20% from April 2015 (previously 21%).
 This follows legislation to apply this rate in the 2014 Finance Act having been enacted.
-The valuation of the UK investments has increased by £2.4m as a result of this; and - b. a reduction in interest receivable/payable rates applied to cash deposits and project level debt not subject to fixed rate swaps in the UK projects to reflect lower interest rate projections applicable in the UK - rates now assumed are 1% until March 2019 (previously the 1% rate was assumed until March 2018) and a 3% rate thereafter (previously 3.5% was assumed).
+The valuation of the UK investments has increased by £2.4m as a result of this; and - b. a reduction in interest receivable/payable rates applied to cash deposits and project level debt not subject to fixed rate swaps in the UK projects to reflect lower interest rate projections applicable in the UK rates now assumed are 1% until March 2019 (previously the 1% rate was assumed until March 2018) and a 3% rate thereafter (previously 3.5% was assumed).
 This change in assumption leads to an increase in the valuation of the UK investments of £0.6m. - (iv) Discount rates: During the year, there has been strong demand for income-producing infrastructure assets, including renewable energy projects as the market matures.
 This has resulted in a reduction in the prevailing discount rates applied for operating projects which partially offsets the changes in power price forecasts.
 Overall the Investment Manager, based on its experience of bidding in the secondary market for renewable infrastructure assets, has applied a reduction of 0.3% in discount rates.